Please ensure Javascript is enabled for purposes of website accessibility

 The SdsSearchMode.
 The default is exact.

-The response includes a status code and a response body containing a serialized collection with one event.
+The response includes a status code and a response body containing a serialized collection with one data point.

 HTTP/1.1 200